 I know it’s not great because some members on other sites use the referral programs to build up their account balance quickly and in some cases, they are earning quite a lot more than the norm.

 OnePoll Mobile App

-Due in September 2018, OnePoll will be launching their own mobile app which will be available for iOS and Android, so no need to be hanging around at home waiting for surveys when you will be able to catch up when you are out and about.
+Due in September 2018, OnePoll will be launching its own mobile app which will be available for iOS and Android, so no need to be hanging around at home waiting for surveys when you will be able to catch up when you are out and about.

-I know you may have already heard in other OnePoll reviews that this Mobile App has been around for a while, but I couldn’t find any proof of it and besides, I emailed the helpdesk and they replied back within 10 minutes to inform me of this.
+I know you may have already heard in other OnePoll reviews that this Mobile App has been around for a while, but I couldn’t find any proof of it besides, I emailed the helpdesk and they replied back within 10 minutes to inform me of this.

 How Does OnePoll Pay You?